 Toggle between scenarios by selecting the scenario from the ‘Thought Bubble’ icon.
 Selecting a scenario will enable you to make changes to the forecast scenario in the main grid, as well as to adjust the timing of microforecasts in the business roadmap.
 The scenario that is selected will be visible at the top right of your screen.

 Scenarios enable you to maintain multiple forecasts.
 Any changes in the main forecast’s baseline will be updated in your scenarios (unless there are overridden rules).
-All dynamic formulas and timing rules that have not been overridden, will still be linked to the main forecast.
+All dynamic formulas and timing profiles that have not been overridden, will still be linked to the main forecast.

 Can I include multiple scenarios in my reports?